dracory/base/steps/examples/dag_dependencies/README.md

 1. How to create multiple steps with different operations
 2. How to set up complex dependencies between steps
 3. How the steps are automatically sorted and executed in dependency order
+4. How to maintain proper execution flow through dependencies

 ## Key Concepts

-- Step Dependencies: Using `AddDependency` to specify that one step depends on another
+- Step Dependencies: Using `DependencyAdd` to specify that one step depends on another
 - Topological Sorting: The steps are automatically sorted to ensure dependencies are respected
 - Execution Order: Steps are executed in the order determined by their dependencies
 - Complex Dependencies: Steps can depend on multiple other steps

+## Data Processing Flow

+The example demonstrates a simple data processing pipeline:

+1. `Set Initial Data`: Initializes an array of numbers [1, 2, 3]
+2. `Process Data`: Multiplies each number by 2 (result: [2, 4, 6])
+3. `Calculate Sum`: Calculates the sum of the processed numbers (result: 12)

 ## Running the Example